SAP/project-fontus/README.md

 - **range**: Optimized tainting per character.
 Differentiation which character is tainted *is* possible.
 Linear overhead regarding count of taints per string for cpu and memory (most times a lot more efficient than *array*).
 As precise as *array*.
 - **lazybasic**: Optimized range approach.
 Differentiation which character is tainted *is* possible.
 As long as no taint evaluation is done, faster than range.
 Memory overhead mostly correlates with the number of string manipulations.
 As precise as *array*.
 - **lazycomplex**: Optimized lazybasic approach.
 Differentiation which character is tainted *is* possible.
 Less computation effort during runtime and during taint evaluation.
 Memory overhead mostly correlates with the number of string manipulations.
 As precise as *array*.
+- **nothing**: An wrapper class is used to redirect all calls to the original classes.
+No taint calculation is performed!
+The taint is always "false"

 ## Abort types
 Currently there are three possibilities what can happen, if a tainted string reaches a sink: